ecohydro/ESM203_Assignment_01/CPT/README.txt

 - cpt_Makedata.jpyter .ipynb is used by CPT to make all the data for data/ESM203_F2020_Ass1.csv
 - data/socioeconomic is the LA times socioeconomic data manually made
-- data/landsat is the landsat data (not pushed to repo) pulled from USGS Earth Explorer
+- data/landsat is the landsat data (not pushed to repo) pulled from USGS Earth Explorer -- data/columns is the names of the columns and descriptions of the final data

 --- Notes
 - data/Bren203_F18_LA_Data.csv is the 2018 Data